Snerillinn/Mineflayer-Discord-Chatbridge/README.md

 To set it up just fill in all the details for the bot (bot username, server ip, etc)

-then run the installation command: npm start, and then run npm start to start the bot.
+then run the installation command: npm install, and then run npm start to start the bot.